kebreeze/558project2/README.md

 API key (provided for free if you register) to use the National Parks API.
 It returns data in the form of JSON files only.

+## A Quick Note About API Keys and `.Renviron`

+Most APIs will require a user to enter an API key when contacting the API.
+An API key is unique to each user.
+For some APIs these are provided free and are able to be used for essentially unlimited calls to an API.
+In other cases, a user may be limited in the number of calls allowed to an API or may even be charged for access to the APIs data.
+In any case, you **SHOULD ALWAYS KEEP YOUR API KEY PRIVATE!!!** The easiest way to do this when working on a project in Rstudio/github is to create a `.Renviron` file in your working directory for your project that stores your API key.
+You can then update your `gitignore` to include your `.Renviron` file, thereby allowing you to access your API key for use during calls to the API, while at the same time keeping your API key secret and preventing the key from being uploaded to github.
+You can also store other useful objects in `.Reviron`, such as a baseURL, that you can then access for use in different functions that you create to contact your API.
+This prevents having to rewrite the same baseURL over and over again, and can also allow you to easily update functions that use this baseURL if the API itself decides to change the baseURL required.

 ## Writing Functions to Contact the API

 We first need to write functions to contact the API an return